electricimp/imp-central-impt/README.md

 *Example*
 *A successful delete command execution:*
 **TODO** screenshot - the same command succeeds with --force, now w/o --confirmed

+## No Atomic Transaction

+Many impt commands use several impCentral API requests which changes impCentral API entities (like update, delete, etc.) to perform one operation.
+The impt tool does the best to pre-check all conditions before starting every operation.
+At the same time, the impt tool does not guarantee an operation is atomic.
+It is always possible that the first impCentral API update request succeeds but the next one fails due to the network connection lost.
+In this case, the operation is partially completed, the impt tool does not restore the original state of already changed entities, the impt command reports a fail.
+You can check an actual state of any impCentral entity using [entity information](#entity-information) commands.

 ## License